-CCU will introduce students to life and study at CCU in the following ways (or areas):
+CCU introduces students to life and study at CCU in the following ways (or areas):

-- CCU will provide intentional introductions and opportunities to practice academic basics including: academic expectations; use of a text book; use of the library and its resources; study skills; critical thinking; the process used leading to critical commitment; development of a degree plan and basic writing and communication skills.
+- CCU provides intentional introductions and opportunities to practice academic basics including: academic expectations; use of a text book; use of the library and its resources; study skills; critical thinking; the process leading to critical commitment; development of a degree plan; and basic writing and communication skills.

-- CCU will provide meaningful and intentional introductions to what it means to integrate faith with academics as well as life.
+- CCU provides meaningful and intentional introductions to what it means to integrate faith with academics as well as life.

-- CCU will provide meaningful and intentional opportunities for new students to establish and maintain relationships with their peers and faculty/staff.
+- CCU provides meaningful and intentional opportunities for new students to establish and maintain relationships with their peers and faculty/staff.
 This may include involving them with group service learning projects as well as the many other opportunities available through Campus Ministries and Student Life.

-- CCU will provide intentional opportunities to explore vocational options, and resources for discovering options.
+- CCU provides intentional opportunities to explore vocational options, and resources for discovering options.

-- CCU will provide intentional introductions to campus resources.
+- CCU provides intentional introductions to campus resources.